 - Changed growth or development

 In a baby, the only symptom may be that the head is growing too fast.
-An infant’s skull can expand to make room for a growing tumor in the brain, so a baby with astrocytoma may have a larger than normal head.
+An infant’s skull can expand to make room for a growing tumor in the brain, so a baby with astrocytoma may have a larger than expected head.

 If a tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.